List of kings of Babylon: Dynasty I (Amorite), 1894–1595 BC

-Dynasty II (1st Sealand), 1725–1475 BC
+Dynasty II (First Sealand), 1725–1475 BC

 Both BKLa and BKLb refer to this dynasty as palû Urukug ('dynasty of Urukug').
 Presumably, the city of Urukug was the dynasty's point of origin.
 Some literary sources refer to some of the kings of this dynasty as 'kings of the Sealand', and thus modern historians refer to it as a dynasty of the Sealand.
 The designation as the first Sealand dynasty differentiates it from Dynasty V, which the Babylonians actually referred to as a 'dynasty of the Sealand'.
 This dynasty overlaps with Dynasty I and Dynasty III, with these kings actually ruling the region south of Babylon (the Sealand) rather than Babylon itself.
 For instance, the king Gulkishar of this dynasty was actually a contemporary of Dynasty I's last king, Samsu-Ditana.
 It is possible that the dynasty was included in Babylon's dynastic history by later scribes either because it controlled Babylon for a time, because it controlled or strongly influenced parts of Babylonia or because it was the most stable power of its time in Babylonia.
 The dates listed below are highly uncertain, and follow the timespan listed for the dynasty in Beaulieu (2018), c.
 1725–1475 BC, with the individual dates based the lengths of the reigns of the kings, also as given by Beaulieu (2018).

 Dynasty III (Kassite), 1729–1155 BC

 The entry for this dynasty's name in BKLa is lost, but other Babylonian sources refer to it as palû Kaššī ('dynasty of the Kassites').
-The reconstruction of the sequence and names of the early rulers of this dyansty, the kings before Karaindash, is difficult and controversial.
+The reconstruction of the sequence and names of the early rulers of this dynasty, the kings before Karaindash, is difficult and controversial.
 The king lists are damaged at this point and the preserved portions seem to contradict each other: for instance, BKLa has a king in-between Kashtiliash I and Abi-Rattash, omitted in the Synchronistic King List, whereas the Synchronistic King List includes Kashtiliash II, omitted in BKLa, between Abi-Rattash and Urzigurumash.
 It also seems probable that the earliest kings ascribed to this dynasty in king lists did not actually rule Babylon, but were added as they were ancestors of the later rulers.
 Babylonia was not fully consolidated and reunified until the reign of Ulamburiash, who defeated Ea-gamil, the last king of the first Sealand dynasty.

-Dynasty IV (2nd Isin), 1153–1022 BC
+Dynasty IV (Second Isin), 1153–1022 BC

 Per BKLa, the native name of this dynasty was palû Išin ('dynasty of Isin').
 Presumably, the city of Isin was the dynasty's point of origin.
 Modern historians refer to this dynasty as the second dynasty of Isin to differentiate it from the ancient Sumerian dynasty of Isin.
 Previous scholarship assumed that the first king of this dynasty, Marduk-kabit-ahheshu, ruled for the first years of his reign concurrently with the last Kassite king, but recent research suggests that this was not the case.
 This list follows the revised chronology of the kings of this dynasty, per Beaulieu (2018), which also means revising the dates of subsequent dynasties.